skafos/network-embedding-model/README.md

 args = parser.parse_args()
 ```

-You can run this deployment with all of the defaults.. (but note that it won't save your outputs anywhere!)
+You can run this deployment with all of the defaults.. (but note that it won't save your outputs anywhere!).
+This will take a couple hours to run by default.

 ### 6: Deploy
 For the first time only, run the following in your terminal: